matrix-tu-dresden-de/Dokumentation/content/settings/_index.en.md

 ![Screenshot of the menu item for key protection](/images/10_Setup-Keystore_en.png)

+## Secure Backup
-If not set up after initial registration: The **Key Backup** is a valuable achievement, as it enables the keys of all end-to-end encrypted calls to be centrally secured on the TU Dresden server with a password.
+If not set up after initial registration: The **Secure Backup** is a valuable achievement, as it enables the keys of all end-to-end encrypted calls to be centrally secured on the TU Dresden server with a password.
 This allows convenient use of multiple devices or matrix clients.
 To do so, click on "Start using key backup" and choose a strong security phrase (but not the ZIH password).
 This security phrase will always have to be entered if keys are to be synchronized with the key backup.

 ![Prompt to generate the security key or enter a security phrase](/images/11_Setup-Key_en.png)
 ![Prompt to enter a password for the key backup](/images/12_Enter-Key_en.png)